CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/20-testing-oauth.md

 6. Looking at the decoded JWT (JSON Web Token), what do you notice?
     - Compare these values to what you see in `OAuthConfiguration`

-7. NOTE: to verify the JWT signature, copy the value you placed in the `OAuthConfiguration` class in the `@Value("${jwt.signing-key:` annotation (we used "123" originally).
-You should see a blue "Signature Verified" appear on the left side.

 ---